prisar/awesome-lex/README.md

 ##### Friedrich A. Hayek
 >Economic control is not merely control of a sector of human life which can be separated from the rest; it is the control of the means for all our ends.[#284](https://youtu.be/gp4U5aH_T6A?t=15252)

+##### Einstein
+>The important thing is not to stop questioning.
+Curiosity has its own reason for existing.
+One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvelous structure of reality.
+It is enough if one tries merely to comprehend a little of this mystery every day.[#58](https://youtu.be/3qMemn__kK8?t=3475)